 Some patients may require cold compresses for the first few hours after receiving Botox injections.
 You may experience some mild tingly sensations to the area treatment.
 A few patients experience a mild headache.

 The average cost for Botox begins at $175 depending on how much is needed.
-A full forehead of Botox injections can cost up to $500.
+A complete/full forehead of Botox injections can cost up to $500.

 Botox doesn't actually lift or tighten skin, nor is it a facial filler.
 Botox temporarily paralyzes facial muscles so that those treated muscles cannot animate the skin to create wrinkles.
 Botox is not used for facial wrinkles such as nasolabial folds.